 The following sections summarise the journals' editorial processes and describe how manuscripts are handled by editors between submission and publication.
 At all stages of the process, you can access the online submission system and find the status of your manuscript.

-Researchers may obtain informal feedback from editors before submitting the whole manuscript.
+Many Nature journals allow researchers to obtain informal feedback from editors before submitting the whole manuscript.
 This service is intended to save you time — if the editors feel it would not be suitable, you can submit the manuscript to another journal without delay.
 If you wish to use the presubmission enquiry service, please use the online system of the journal of your choice to send a paragraph explaining the importance of your manuscript, as well as the abstract or summary paragraph with its associated citation list so the editors may judge the manuscript in relation to other related work.
 The editors will quickly either invite you to submit the whole manuscript (which does not mean any commitment to publication), or will say that it is not suitable for the journal.
 If you receive a negative response, please do not reply.
 If you are convinced of the importance of your manuscript despite editors' reservations, you may submit the whole manuscript using the journal's online submission system.
 The editors can then make a more complete assessment of your work.
 Note that not all Nature journals offer a presubmission enquiry service.

 When you are ready to submit the manuscript, please use the online submission system for the journal concerned.
 When the journal receives your manuscript, it will be assigned a number and an editor, who reads the manuscript, seeks informal advice from scientific advisors and editorial colleagues, and compares your submission to other recently published papers in the field.
 If the manuscript seems novel and arresting, and the work described has both immediate and far-reaching implications, the editor will send it out for peer review, usually to two or three independent specialists.
 However, because the journals can publish only a few of the manuscripts in the field or subfield concerned, many manuscripts have to be declined without peer review even though they may describe solid scientific results.